Classes & Workshops

 Gypsy Hill Park Gym

-Gym dates and times are subject to change when recreation leagues and school sports begin.
+Dates and times are subject to change when recreation leagues and school sports begin.
 Other times are subject to change by request and reservation.
-Gym Hours may be cancelled due to inclement weather.
+Gym hours may also be cancelled due to inclement weather.

 Booker T. Washington